How to Get a Charge-Off Removed: The Essential Guide

 You can remove incorrect charge-offs from your credit report without paying.
 If you can prove it’s erroneous, the three credit bureaus are legally obligated to remove it from your credit report.

-Removing a legit charge-off before its scheduled deletion date without paying off the debt is unlikely.
-However, all charge-offs fall off the credit report after seven years, whether paid or not.
+It is unlikely that a legitimate charge-off will be removed before its scheduled deletion date without paying off the debt.
+However, all charge-offs, whether paid or not, fall off the credit report after seven years.

 Frequently Asked Questions